nanfeng1101/VGG16/README.md

 A pre-train model like ResNet, is ususally desired if we use above methods.

-So, in this experiment, I will use a pre-train vgg16 model to predict a dog for practice.
+So, in this experiment, I will use a pre-train vgg16 model to predict a cat for practice.

 ##Experiment preparation
 Experiment environment: Ubuntu14.04, tensorflow 1.0.0, keras1.2.2